-Academic Misconduct: University Policy
+Academic Misconduct

-The University-wide policies regarding academic misconduct apply to the MSAT program as well.
+The MSAT program follows University-wide policies regarding academic misconduct.
 Each ATS should familiarize himself or herself with the Rules of Conduct in the University Handbook.
 Academic misconduct is any form of cheating, including using concealed notes during exams, copying or allowing others to copy from an exam, ATSs substituting for one another in exams, submission of another person's work for evaluation, preparing work for another person's submission, unauthorized collaboration on an assignment, submission of the same or substantially similar work for two courses without the permission of the professors.